seppovic/check_mk-plugins/notify-via-soi/README.md

 # Known issues

 # History
+* 1.3   added a lot of testing dokumentation to POD and made livestatus query more robust.
 * 1.1.1 updated to check_mk 1.4.0 compatibility.
 * 1.1   added WATO file, fixed several Bugs.
 * 1.0   First release.